rust-lang/blog.rust-lang.org/content/Rust-1.89.0.md

 ### Demoting `x86_64-apple-darwin` to Tier 2 with host tools

 GitHub will soon [discontinue][gha-sunset] providing free macOS x86\_64 runners for public repositories.
-Apple has also announced their [plans][apple] for discontinuing support for the x86\_86 architecture.
+Apple has also announced their [plans][apple] for discontinuing support for the x86\_64 architecture.

-In accordance with these changes, the Rust project is in the [process of demoting the `x86_64-apple-darwin` target][rfc] from Tier 1 to Tier 2 with host tools.
+In accordance with these changes, the Rust project is in the [process of demoting the `x86_64-apple-darwin` target][rfc] from [Tier 1 with host tools](https://doc.rust-lang.org/stable/rustc/platform-support.html#tier-1-with-host-tools) to [Tier 2 with host tools](https://doc.rust-lang.org/stable/rustc/platform-support.html#tier-2-with-host-tools).
 This means that the target, including tools like `rustc` and `cargo`, will be guaranteed to build but is not guaranteed to pass our automated test suite.

 We expect that the RFC for the demotion to Tier 2 with host tools will be accepted between the releases of Rust 1.89 and 1.90, which means that Rust 1.89 will be the last release of Rust where `x86_64-apple-darwin` is a Tier 1 target.

-For users, nothing will change.
-Builds of both the standard library and the compiler will still be distributed by the Rust Project for use via `rustup` or alternative installation methods.
+For users, this change will not immediately cause impact.
+Builds of both the standard library and the compiler will still be distributed by the Rust Project for use via `rustup` or alternative installation methods while the target remains at Tier 2.

 [apple]: https://en.wikipedia.org/wiki/Mac_transition_to_Apple_silicon#Timeline
 [gha-sunset]: https://github.blog/changelog/2025-07-11-upcoming-changes-to-macos-hosted-runners-macos-latest-migration-and-xcode-support-policy-updates/#macos-13-is-closing-down